ronilid/ATM-system/README.md

 * **Thread safety**: Deposits and withdrawals use a global `Lock` to avoid race conditions.
 Reads (`GET balance`) are lock-free for performance.
 * **Manual validation**: Instead of only relying on FastAPI’s built-in validation, custom checks were added for friendlier, clearer error messages.
 * **Status codes**:
   * 400 for invalid requests (bad body, invalid amount, insufficient funds).
   * 404 for account not found.

 ---

-## Challenges & Decisions
+## Challenges & Decisions:

--Choosing the stack: I debated whether to use Node.js or Python.
+- Choosing the stack: I debated whether to use Node.js or Python.
 Finally picked FastAPI because it’s quick to set up, has async support, and generates nice docs automatically.

--Money precision: At first I used floats, but quickly realized it might cause rounding errors.
+- Money precision: At first I used floats, but quickly realized it might cause rounding errors.
 I switched to Decimal to keep things accurate.

--Error handling: Tried FastAPI’s auto-validation only, but the errors felt too raw.
+- Error handling: Tried FastAPI’s auto-validation only, but the errors felt too raw.
 I added manual checks so the API feels clearer and more user-friendly.

--Thread safety: I wasn’t sure whether to lock balance checks too.
+- Thread safety: I wasn’t sure whether to lock balance checks too.
 Decided not to, since they don’t change the state and slight staleness is acceptable.

--Hosting: Considered AWS/Heroku, but for a small project and no budget I’d choose Render as an easy free option.
+- Hosting: Considered AWS/Heroku, but for a small project and no budget I’d choose Render as an easy free option.
+- I faced a few small challenges: connecting GitHub and working around the free plan limitations (manual deploys, cold starts).
+  Eventually I managed to configure it successfully, and the live link is stable and accessible.

 ---